praw-dev/praw/docs/getting_started/quick_start.rst

                    after all.
 PRAW supports `Python 3.5+`_.
 If you are stuck on a problem, `r/learnpython`_ is a great place to ask for help.

-:Reddit Knowledge: A basic understanding of how `reddit.com`_ works is a
+:Reddit Knowledge: A basic understanding of how Reddit works is a
                    must.
-In the event you are not already familiar with Reddit start with their FAQ_.
+In the event you are not already familiar with Reddit start at `Reddit Help`_.

 :Reddit Account: A Reddit account is required to access Reddit's API.
 Create
                  one at `reddit.com`_.